Tech Device To Make Your Car Autonomous

 Epilog has created a windshield-mounted device that taps into a car’s computer and uses Artificial Intelligence to automate city and highway driving.

-The device, called Sherpa, is designed to complement a driver’s existing cruise control system.
-Users simply plug in the device to the vehicle, activate cruise control, and Sherpa will control acceleration, steering, and braking.
+This device, called Sherpa, is designed to complement a driver’s existing cruise control system.
+Users simply plug in the device to their vehicle, activate cruise control, and Sherpa will control acceleration, steering, and braking.

 At the same time, Sherpa evaluates a vehicle’s surroundings in real-time.
 This enables it to drive the vehicle in stop-and-go traffic, avoid obstacles on the road, and recognize stop signs and traffic lights.

 Epilog is led by a strong team.
 CEO Michael Mojaver took his last company public, and Chief Technical Officer Lance Mojaver is an expert in super-resolution computational image processing and computer vision.

 Its team of advisors include the former Director of Autonomous Vehicles at Sony (NYSE: SNE) and the former Director of Strategic Investment at Intel (Nadsaq: INTC).

 Self-driving cars are the future.
 According to an August 2019 report from Research and Markets, the North American fully autonomous car market is projected to reach $52 billion by 2030.